-A simplified graphical representation of the data model is used in this document.
+A simplified graphical representation of the data model is used in the YANG modules specified in this document.
 The meaning of the symbols in these diagrams is as follows:

 Brackets "[" and "]" enclose list keys.

 Abbreviations before data node names: "rw" means configuration data (read-write) and "ro" state data (read-only).